Tisaghu/Work-Billing-Tracker/README.md

 ├── README.md              # Project documentation
 ```

-## Customization & Extensibility
-- Change daily/weekly/monthly goals in `Main.py` or `calculations.py`.
-- Add new stats or widgets in `stats_panel.py`.
-- Integrate with other tools by exporting/importing CSV.

 ## Contributing
 Pull requests and suggestions are welcome!
 Please open an issue for feature requests or bug reports.